alvaroha1/mth-client/README.md

 $ npm install
 ```

+3. Run MTH Api and MTh-Server before.

-3. Start development server
+4. Start development server
 ```
-$ npm run main
+$ npm start
 ```

-4. Connect client with server.

-Now you will be able to post and like hobbies with the deployed production database.
+Now if you go to http://localhost:3000/ in your browser you should be able to see the site.

-If you want to use a clean local and fast database (recommended for development):
-1. start development server following instructions of https://github.com/alvaroha1/find-a-hobby-server
-2. In /src/lib/apiClient.js, change the variable URL to point to your IP address followed by the port where you are runnning the server.
-For example: const URL = 'http://192.168.1.191:3000'

 ## Additional Features that might be implemented on a later date
 * Tests